• Skip to primary navigation

 • lime juice

-You can make this in the slow cooker, but I suggest cooking the turkey, onion, and pepper first.
+You can make this in the slow cooker, but I suggest cooking the turkey, onion, and pepper first in a separate skillet.
 Then add all ingredients to a slow cooker on low for 6-8 hours.

 It likely will work in the Instant Pot, but it won't need nearly as much broth added to it, and I haven't tested it yet.
 So feel free to experiment with it.